The Holocaust in Greece: Deportation from Greek islands (June–August 1944)

 After the Passover roundup, the Nazis focused on the Jewish communities of the Greek islands.
-The entire Cretan Jewish community, 314 people in Chania and 26 in Heraklion, were rounded up on 20 May and departed the harbor on Souda Bay on 7 June.
-All were killed in the sinking of the SS Tanais by a British submarine.
+The entire Cretan Jewish community, 314 people in Chania and 26 in Heraklion, were rounded up on 20 May and departed from Souda Bay on 7 June onboard the SS Tanais.
+All 340 died when Tanais was sunk by the British submarine HMS Vivid on 9 June.
 After the 1943 armistice, the Italian garrison of Corfu refused to surrender, and Germany forcibly occupied the island following battles that left the Jewish quarter in ruins.
 Despite warnings from the Italian soldiers, the Jews did not go into hiding in the mountains.
 On 8 June, the Jews of Corfu were rounded up and deported by ship and rail to Haidari.
 The Mayor of Corfu stated, "Our good friends the Germans have cleansed the island from the Jewish riffraff"—the only case where a Greek official publicly approved of the deportation of Jews.
 The Corfu Jews were deported from Haidari to Poland on 21 June.